mascarenhas/cosmo/doc/cosmo.md

 ## Arguments

 You can also pass arguments to a selector using the syntax *$selector{ args }*.
-Each argument can be a list of arguments enclosed by {}, a number, a string literal (including long strings), a *key = value* pair, where key is a valid Lua name and value is an argument, a *[key] = value* pair, where key and value are both arguments, `true`, `false`, `nil`, or a Cosmo selector.
-If the argument is a selector it is looked up in the template environment.
+The syntax for the argument list is the same as a Lua table constructor, but function definitions are not allowed, and you can use template selectors, which are looked up in the template environment.

 If you pass an argument list and the selector maps to a function then Cosmo calls this function with the argument list as a table, and the selector expands to what